techlore/go-incognito/Scripts/Section 1/5_ Metadata.md

 Another term I’m going to be using that you need to know and understand is metadata.
 Metadata is any data that doesn’t directly expose any sensitive information, but can be used to expose information about us.
-For example, \*Hold several books up\* libraries use metadata to sort books by title, author, and publishing information.
+For example, *(Hold several books up)* libraries use metadata to sort books by title, author, and publishing information.
 Having 2 of any of these three 3 things is enough information to find that book, open it up and view the contents.
 This is very similar to our digital lives; where even though your messages may be encrypted, there could be metadata collected like who’s talking to who at what time for how long, all things that can be used to figure out what is being said.

-We’re going to explore this further after a quick message… [Promotional Spot]

 A post by Kurt Opsahl from the EFF, a digital rights group, gives a few examples as to why metadata can be so dangerous.